Shall I not have intelligence with the earth? Am I not partly leaves and vegetable mould myself?

 Henry David Thoreau (1817-62), writer, transcendentalist, naturalist

 Giuseppe Arcimboldo (1527-93) worked as court portraitist and festival organizer during the reigns of three Hapsburg emperors: Ferdinand I (1558-1564), Maximilian II (1564-1576), Rudolph II (1576-1612).
-He is best known for his allegorical "composed head" portraits, with Vertumnus: Portrait of Rudolph II being the most outstanding example.
-In this particular portrait Arcimboldo imagines his patron as Vertumnus, the Roman god of metamorphosis, vegetation and the four seasons.
+Arcimboldo is best known for allegorical "composed head" portraits, with Vertumnus: Portrait of Rudolph II being one of the best known examples.
+In this portrait Arcimboldo imagines the king as Vertumnus, the Roman god of metamorphosis, vegetation and the four seasons.
 Rudolph II was so pleased by the painting that he granted Arcimboldo the title of Count of Palantine.

-Though popular in his lifetime, Arcimboldo's work fell out of fashion after his death.
-It was not until the twentieth century that his paintings attracted new interest, having a significant influence on the Surrealism movement and the work of Salvador Dali.
+Not long after Arcimboldo died, the portraits fell out of fashion.
+It was not until the twentieth century that they attracted new interest, having a significant influence on the Surrealism movement and the work of Salvador Dali.

 Four seasons in one head.
 1590.
 National Gallery of Art (Washington, DC).

 *Parnassus is a mountain in central Greece.
 In ancient mythology, it was the home of the Muses and the Delphic Oracle was on its slopes.